-Available data for bonytail were even fewer than for razorback suckers.
+Available data for bonytail were even fewer than for razorback sucker.
 No recaptures of bonytail were available for a population estimate.
-Records of individual bonytail that survived a year or more are uncommon in the Colorado River Basin (Humphrey et al. 2016; Bestgen et al. 2017), and to date, there have been too few for a population estimate.
+Records of individual bonytail that survived a year or more are uncommon in the Colorado River basin (Humphrey et al. 2016; Bestgen et al. 2017), and to date there have been too few for a population estimate.
 When survival has been estimated, it has been only within a few months of release and very low (Bestgen et al. 2008; Humphrey et al. 2016).
-However, few bonytail were stocked into the reach downstream from Palo Verde Diversion Dam between 2007 and 2014, and multiple contacts with bonytail from every release since 2014 is promising.
+However, few bonytail were stocked into the reach downstream of Palo Verde Diversion Dam between 2007 and 2014, and multiple contacts with bonytail from every release since 2014 is promising.
 It may take several years of focused stocking to develop a small population in the reach.

-Although dispersal out of a backwater is desirable, slowing that dispersal may allow for razorback suckers and bonytail to behaviorally adapt to the system and avoid moving rapidly out of the study area.
+Although dispersal out of a backwater is desirable, slowing that dispersal may allow for bonytail and razorback sucker to behaviorally adapt to the system and avoid moving rapidly out of the study area.
 The common release location in many of the backwaters is a boat ramp.
-Some of these boat ramps are immediately adjacent to the backwater entrance channel from the river near the downstream end (e.g., A10 lower, A7 upper, and C7 [McIntyre Park]).
-Moving the release location to the upstream end of the backwater may provide more opportunities for fishes to recover from handling, find cover, and delay their dispersal into the river.
-This is possible in A10 lower, as there is a road that divides A10 upper and A10 lower that would provide stocking truck access to the upper terminus of A10 lower.
-A7 upper also contains locations further upstream in the backwater that could serve as release sites, giving fishes more backwater to move through prior to dispersing into the river.
-C7 (McIntyre Park) is surrounded by a campground facility, and the upstream most access point within the campground would be preferable to the boat ramp near the main channel exit.
-Few fishes were released into C10 (Ehler's), but the release site at the boat ramp is centrally located and provides abundant cover for released fishes.
-At times, this backwater is unnavigable by boat due to a large floating debris field that limits boat access to the lower half of the backwater, but it can still be accessed by road or by boating through the entrance at the south end.
+Some of these boat ramps are immediately adjacent to the backwater entrance channel from the river near the downstream end (e.g., A10 lower, A7 upper, and C7).
+Moving the release location to the upstream end of the backwater may provide more opportunity for fish to recover from handling, find cover, and delay their dispersal into the river.
+This is possible in A10 lower as there is a road that divides A10 upper and A10 lower that would provide stocking truck access to the upper terminus of A10 lower.
+A7 upper also contains locations further upstream in the backwater that could serve as release sites giving fish more backwater to move through prior to dispersing into the river.
+C7 is surrounded by a campground facility and the upstream most access point within the campground would be preferable to the boat ramp near the main channel exit.
+Few fish were released into C10 backwater, but the release site at the boat ramp is centrally located and provides abundant cover for released fish.
+At times, this backwater is unnavigable by boat due to a large floating debris field limiting boat access to the lower half of the backwater, but it can still be accessed by road, or by boating through the entrance at the south end.